 Unless this “awful disease” removed his physical capabilities to swim and rescue, which could be doubtful based on how clear-minded he seemed during this discussion, “the man with the disease” proved the worse of these two because he could provide more than advice.
 As well, his advice was incredibly basic, “try staying alive,” in contrast to “the man who was drowning[‘s]” advice to “[b]reathe deeply and lie quite still.”
 Essentially, both seemed unconcerned, given the casualness of the conversation, with the other’s plight, but once more the opportunity for assistance from “the man” on “shore” makes the one who was “disease[d]” feel more selfish.

-This lack of concern and self-interest is escalated in the final three lines of the poem.
+This lack of concern and self-interest is escalated in the final three lines of ‘Have a Nice Day’.
 Upon both parties dying, the narrator comments, “But apart from that, [a]nd a fire in my flat, [i]t’s been a very nice day.”
 The notion that the narrator sees fit to address his “flat” after two people have lost their lives shows his selfishness since he is grouping something that, while tragic, does not conclusively compare to the loss of life.

-Furthermore, he ends the poem by saying that the “day” has “been a very nice” one.
+Furthermore, he ends ‘Have a Nice Day’ by saying that the “day” has “been a very nice” one.
 There is no way to sensibly label two innocent people dying—“[a]nd a fire” as well—as a good “day,” and the preposterous notion is perhaps the best element of the poem for both acknowledging the mocking tone of the work and showing how people exist in a self-interested bubble.
 Neither “man” in the earlier lines cared too strongly about the other’s situation, and the narrator shows hardly any care at all.

 This bizarre poem is bizarre purposely, basically, and addresses how selfish people can be and how unprofitable it could prove for the general population.
 Both parties “die[d],” and neither were effectively grieved.
 Still, the selfishness continued to the narrator, showing a continuous nature that still makes humanity a bit absurd—like claiming a day when two people “die[d]” as a “nice day.”